Xharlie/MultiGen/README.md

-# MultiGen
+# MultiGen (Boosting generative network by incorporating Generative Adversarial Network and Generative Cooperative Network)
 ## 1. Introduction:
 This is the development repository of the research 'Multi-task Generative Network with multi-labels GANs'.
 The goal of this research is twofold:
 > A. To create a deconvolutional generative network that could learn the features' concept by training with sufficient numbers of picture-features pairs.
 > for example, using the MNIST dataset, ideally with the input of feature arrays(digit, handwritting style, color, transformation) and corresponding images of digits, we could not only train a deconv net to generate an identical image given the features that included in the training set, but also, generate the correct image out of the training set.

-> B. By using the mechanism of GANs, we should be able to add a discriminator that undertake the multi-task-learning objective to classify the generated image to its feature classes.
-We would expect the discriminator to further improve the quality of the image generation.
+> B. By using the mechanism of GANs, we would make an adversarial discriminator to play a min max game to make the result closer to the real-world photo, meanwhile, we should also be able to add a cooperative discriminator that undertake the multi-task-learning objective to classify the generated image to its feature classes.
+We would expect the discriminators to further improve the quality of the image generation.
 Besides, we would compare the discriminator with the classifier-alone MTL network.
 Since the discriminator might be able to outperform the solely classification network under the situation of data-starvation.

 ## 2. Progress: